solvej-jaeger/kalaallisut_reading/README.md

 # An eye-tracking analysis of Kalaallisut reading

-This repository contains the code and data for my analysis of Greenlandic eye-tracking reading data.
+This repository contains the code and data for the Kalaallisut eye-tracking reading study.

 ## Repository Contents